panda-official/DriftPythonClient/docs/panda_drift.md

 As you may notice, we have two types of data: processed input and metrics. _Drift Core_ keeps a history for both of them, but it does it differently for both and for different purposes:

 * Metrics are results of work of an AI application and this is data that users usually need.
-To store it, we use InfluxDB and keep data for long term storage.
+To store it, we use [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) and keep data for long term storage.
 * Input Data are mostly needed for training and model validation.
-We store it short term as blobs and use Minio to provide HTTP access to it.
+We store it short term as blobs and use [Minio](https://min.io) or [ReductStorage](https://reduct-storage.dev) to provide HTTP access to it.

 ## Integration